 Start by washing your mug with soap and water, then toweling it dry.
 Clean any area you plan to paint using a cotton ball soaked in rubbing alcohol; this will remove any oils or grease from your fingers.

 Then all that’s left is to paint your mug!
-I used Elmer’s paint markers that are designed to work on ceramics.
+I used Elmer’s Painters opaque paint markers, which are designed to work on ceramics.
 Just shake the marker, depress the tip on a clean paper towel a few times until the paint starts flowing, then draw on your mug.